franchsli/whatsapp_clone_django/README.md

       loading techniques, right now the messages images have lazy loading.

     - I think is because the readmore height isn't kept in count when scrolling.
-- Users can't archive chats who are not with a contact, and they won't if the chat archiving logic stills working like it's right now.
-  The only way to archive chats that are not with a Contact its to add the archive field to the Chat model, but that would means that the Chat will be archived for all the Users in it.

 ## NOTES FOR LATER